imrtech/PyBer_Analysis/README.md

 In this project we analyze and visualize ridesharing data from January through April, 2019 by Pyber, a Python-based ridesharing app company.
 Our analysis will help the company improve access to ride-sharing services and determine affordability for underserved neighborhoods.

-The analysis takes into account the following items based on the different city types: Urban, Suburban and Rural.
+The analysis takes into account the following data based on the different city types: Urban, Suburban and Rural.

 - the percentage of total rides,
 - the percentage of total drivers,